anchalbajpai/tweeter/README.md

-#A Microblogging website implemented with Django backend framework, jinja template engine, and CSS + HTML for frontend.
+**A Microblogging website implemented with Django backend framework, jinja template engine, and CSS + HTML with the BootStrap Library for frontend.**

 It enables a user to capable of :
 1. Add new blog if logged in.